Ignite Student Interest in STEAM

 NOTE:

 This is a live online course that does not use Canvas.
 Instructor will contact student 24-hours in advance of start date with Zoom information (please check email associated with STUDENT'S account - not parent's account).
-Students are responsible for purchasing supplies.
-Supply information will be posted by early June.
+This course does not require any supplies.
 Contact srs@ucsd.edu with all questions.

 DATE | DAY | START | END | LOCATION |